section-engineering-education/engineering-education/content/articles/implementation-of-fuzzy-logic-in-matlab/index.md

 ### Fuzzy logic approach
 Suppose we poll 100 bankers and ask them to assign the transition from bad to neutral credit and change from neutral to good.

-In this case, there are going to be a different value for this.
+In this case, there is going to be a different value for this.

 Let us assume that every banker thought `750` and above is good credit, but only half thought `700` was good, and none thought `650` was good.
-Opinion and thoughts differ!
+Opinions and thoughts differ!

 It all traces out the particular membership function for good credit.
 We can do the same for neutral credit and bad credit.